mgrzaslewicz/autocoin-arbitrage-monitor/README.md

 Add blockchain type to metadata

 ## What are users asking for?
+- Ogunleke, [16.05.2022 12:11]
+That triangular arbitrage is the best
+- İsmayıl, [16.05.2022 12:01]
+Hi, I have one question about arbitrage, can we make arbitraje in a same exchange?
+For ex,maning a triangular arbitrage: Buy btc, convert to eth, sell eth to usdt, then repeat again.
+Is this software able to find this kind of opportunities?

 - [15.05.2022 19:36]
 can I filter the ERc20 token?